 Updates may require you to restart your device.
 You can schedule a restart outside of the time you normally use your device using active hours.
-To set up active hours, select Settings > Update & security > Phone update.
+To set up active hours, select Settings > Update & security > Windows Update.
 Scroll down to Update settings and select Change active hours and adjust the times to fit your needs.
 You can also set a specific restart time that will override active hours by selecting Restart options.

 - You can postpone updates if your device uses Windows 10 Mobile Enterprise.